daniellescaturro/BookClub-App/README.md

  * Multiple users can comment on books.

 ### Technical Specifications
 This game was created using Node.js, Mongoose, Express, Embedded JavaScript, HTML, Bootstrap, and CSS.
 It is deployed on Heroku, operates through the browser and requires no installation.

+### Challenges & Potential Forthcoming Features
+ * I would like to populate the library using AJAX/API and then enable users to search the library and populate their personal libraries from the larger library.
+ * I would also like to do a lot more on the styling front including the navigation bar, buttons/links, ratings and images.
+I'd like to use clickable stars for the rating rather than the numerical 1-5 I currently have.
+The layout of the show page can be improved.
+The form pages are very bland and could use more styling.
+The comments presentation needs work.
+Also, the images in the app are too big and I had to find similarly sized photos to include and had a lot of difficulty with size and alignment.
+I'd like for there to be smaller thumbnail size photos on the My Library page and slightly bigger images on the book show page and edit forms.